Doctors Note Logo

 Is your colostomy normal?
 Why your stoma is reacting and medically approved next steps to take.

-There are several factors to consider; a healthy stoma is pink to red and moist, and brief light bleeding with cleaning can be normal, while severe pain, continuous bleeding, dark discoloration, black or tarry stool, high fever, or little to no output with cramping, nausea, or vomiting are urgent signs.
+A healthy stoma appears pink or red and moist, and brief light bleeding during cleaning is often normal.
+However, urgent warning signs include severe pain, continuous bleeding, dark or black discoloration, black or tarry stools, high fever, or little to no output paired with cramping, nausea, or vomiting.

-Medically approved next steps include calmly assessing stoma color, moisture, surrounding skin, and output, optimizing pouch fit and skin barriers, short-term diet adjustments for stool consistency, and contacting a WOC nurse or doctor, with urgent care for any red flags; see below for important details, including common triggers like friction, appliance issues, or diet shifts, that could change which next steps are right for you.
+Medically approved next steps include calmly assessing stoma color, moisture, surrounding skin, and output; optimizing pouch fit and skin barriers; making short-term diet adjustments to manage stool consistency; and contacting a WOC nurse or doctor.
+Seek urgent care for any red flags.
+Common triggers—friction, appliance issues, or diet shifts—may change which next steps are right for you.

 answer background